hneemann/yagi/README.md

 ##yagi

-This a simple tool to add a template functionality to the go language.
+This is a tool to add a simple template functionality to the Go language.

 ###Motivation